cliftonleesps/team_tidy/README.md

 paste0("Since the p value is ", p_value, " which is less than ", alpha,
        ", we reject the null hypothesis at 0.05 level of significance.")
 ```
-*Conclusion:* Therefore, there is no sufficient statistical evidence that the proportion of hard skills sought for in data science job postings is equal to the proportion of soft skills sought for in data science job postings. i.e. The proportion of hard skills is greater than the proportion of soft skills.
+*Conclusion:* Since the p value is 0 which is less than 0.05, we reject the null hypothesis at 0.05 level of significance.
+Therefore, there is no sufficient statistical evidence that the proportion of hard skills sought for in data science job postings is equal to the proportion of soft skills sought for in data science job postings. i.e. The proportion of hard skills is greater than the proportion of soft skills.